gypsydave5/common-lisp-by-example/conditionals.md

 ;;    NIL
 ```

 - Multiple conditions can be written with `cond`.
-The first condition that is not `nil` will be evaluated and return.
+The first condition that is not `nil` will be evaluated and returned.
 - 'Else', as implemented in other languages can be written as the symbol `t` which always evaluates to `t`, _which is not `nil`_.

 ```commonlisp